joshnuss/glue/README.md

 React is great at rendering HTML, but sharing state can be tricky.

-One technology that is great at shared state is the [Actor Model](https://en.wikipedia.org/wiki/Actor_model), known in Erlang  as `GenServer`.
-It eats shared state for breakfast.
+One technology that is designed for managing large amounts of shared state is the [Actor Model](https://en.wikipedia.org/wiki/Actor_model), known in Erlang as `GenServer`.

-That means you can skip writing Redux, hooks and GraphQL/REST wrappers and just write GenServer code.
-The React hooks will be generated for you.
+By storing state in erlang, it means you can skip the boilerplate of writing Redux, hooks and GraphQL/REST wrappers and just write GenServer code.
+The React and Websocket code is generated for you.

 ## Counter Example